Skip To Content

 Your advisor can estimate how your assets might look in the future, given your current savings rate and investment allocation, factoring in the risk of inflation and market performance.
 (You can prepare for that conversation using our Personal Retirement Calculator, which lets you view a projection of your future savings based on your age and current savings rate.)

 You and your advisor will then be ready to talk about any adjustments you might need to make.
-If you’re in your mid-30s, you may have 30 years to build assets, but “if you’re relatively close to retirement, a first step may be figuring out what you’re spending today and calculating whether you’re on track to support that in retirement,” Larsen says.
+If you’re in your mid-30s, you may have 30 years to build assets, but if you’re relatively close to retirement, a first step may be figuring out what you’re spending today and calculating whether you’re on track to support that in retirement.

-Graphic titled, “Worried you won’t have enough?” which shows the impact of contributing the maximum to your retirement plans.
+Graphic titled, ‘Worried you won’t have enough,’ which depicts how much more an investor could save if they maxed out their retirement account contributions.
 Visit the link below for a full description.

-Source: Bank of American Office of the CIO.
+Sources: Bank of America Office of the CIO and Investor.gov Compound Interest Calculator.
 Assumes a 7.1% annual return.
-The 401(k) contribution includes the $6,500/year catch-up contribution for those age 50+, and does not include any potential company match.
+The 401(k) contribution includes the $7,500/year catch-up contribution for those age 50-plus and does not include any potential company match.
 This example is hypothetical and does not represent the performance of a particular investment.
 This example assumes annual returns before taxes, fees and expenses.
 Your results will vary.
 Actual investing includes fees and other expenses that may result in lower returns than this hypothetical example.

 Other tax-advantaged savings options include certain annuities and cash-value life insurance.
 With a high-deductible health insurance plan, you’re eligible to contribute pre-tax dollars to a health savings account, which can be rolled over year after year and used in retirement for more than healthcare costs.